 Private equity and venture capital are both alternative funding measures.
 However, while venture capitalists tend to focus on high-growth companies, private equity focuses on more stable and mature businesses.

 As two of the most common alternative funding sources, angel investors and venture capitalists have several similarities.
 Both cater to innovative startup businesses, and both tend to prefer companies related to technology and science.
 However, there are some crucial differences between venture capitalists and angel investors.

 Angel investors, sometimes known as business angels, are individuals who invest their finances in a startup.
 Angels are wealthy, often influential individuals who choose to invest in high-potential companies in exchange for an equity stake.
 Given that they are investing their own money and there is always an inherent risk in doing so, it’s doubtful that an angel will invest in a business owner who isn’t willing to give away a part of their company.

 Venture capital firms, on the other hand, comprise a group of professional investors.
 Their capital will come from individuals, corporations, pension funds and foundations.
 These investors are known as limited partners.
 General partners, on the other hand, are those who work closely with founders or entrepreneurs; they are responsible for managing the fund and ensuring the company is developing in a healthy way.

 Among other areas, a venture capitalist will help when it comes to establishing a company’s strategic focus and recruiting senior management.
-They will be on hand to advise and act as a sounding board for CEOs.
-This is all with the aim of helping a company make more money and become more successful.
+They’ll be on hand to advise and act as a sounding board for CEOs.
+This helps a company make more money and become more successful.

-Angel investors specialize in early-stage businesses, funding the late-stage technical development and early market entry.
-The funds an angel investor provides can make all the difference when it comes to getting a company up and running.
+Angel investors specialize in early-stage businesses, funding late-stage technical development and early market entry.
+An angel investor’s funds can make all the difference in getting a company up and running.